Skip to Content

 REVISED HEALTH ADVISORIES

 On June 15, 2022 the US EPA, issued new health advisories (HAs) for four of the PFAS chemicals.
 Information on this announcement is available at: https://www.epa.gov/sdwa/questions-and-answers-drinking-water-health-advisories-pfoa-pfos-genx-chemicals-and-pfbs.
 Two of the HAs are considered final and two are considered interim.
-The HAs for PFOA and PFOS are significantly lower than previous US EPA HAs, lower than current analytical methods can detect, and lower than the enforceable Massachusetts PFAS MCL and proposed US EPA MCL.
+The HAs for PFOA and PFOS are significantly lower than previous US EPA HAs, lower than current analytical methods can detect, and lower than the enforceable Massachusetts PFAS MCL and final US EPA MCL.
 While the District awaits further guidance and definitive actions from both the US EPA and MassDEP, we continue to make progress on reducing PFAS exposure through drinking water and meeting the enforceable standards promulgated by MassDEP.
 The actions we are taking support US EPA’s goals of informing the public and reducing overall exposure.
 At this time no additional actions will be taken in response to this announcement.

 Top